andreattad/Flower_covers_phenocams/Phase_4_1.md

 )
 blocklist<- c(rep("A",31), rep("B",31) ,rep("C",30))
 blockplotlist<-paste(blocklist,plotlist,sep="")
-blockplotlist<-blockplotlist[! blockplotlist %in% c("A020",'A033',"A027")] #REMOVED 033 since it does not have a list
+blockplotlist<-blockplotlist[! blockplotlist %in% c("A020",'A033',"A027")] #REMOVED plots in which image acquisition failed.

 ###-------------------------------------------------------------
 ###          3) extract a flower cover time series for each plot